 - She had left the office before 18:00.

 - Had you taken your books to work yesterday before arriving?

 - They had been in traffic for ten hours before they managed to arrive home.

 The present perfect continuous tense (have/has + been + verb + –ing):

-- How long have you been living in the United States for?
+- For how long has she been living in the United States?